joglekara/joglekara.github.io/menu/research.md

 ## Deep Learning
-You can find more of a narrative [here.](./deep_learning_research.md) but I've been involved in theh following work so far
+You can find more of a narrative [here.](./deep_learning_research.md) but I've been involved in the following work so far

 ### Research